audreyleowhl/interactiveWordclouds/README.md

-# Interactive Wordclouds
+# Interactive Word Clouds

-3rd year project about Interactive Wordclouds.
+3rd year project about Interactive Word Clouds.

-The goal of this project is to create a web application which will allow users to create wordclouds which consist of single words as well as compound words.
+The goal of this project is to create a web application which will allow users to create word clouds which consist of single words as well as compound words from multiple sources of text.

+**Working project can be found [here](http://audreyleowhl.github.io)**

-## Simple run of the web application
+## Ways of using the web application
-Working project can be found [here](http://audreyleowhl.github.io)

-Run `index.html` in a web browser and then enter text in the textarea.
-Generate single-word wordclouds or compound-word wordclouds depending on the button you click.
+You can either enter text in the text area, or select a file from your computer to generate the text for the word cloud.
+By using the radio buttons to select between 'Text' and 'File', you can generate word clouds from either text or file.
+You can also choose to generate word clouds consisting of either single words or compound words by clicking on the buttons `Single word cloud` and `Compound word cloud` respectively.

+The `Compound word cloud` button is currently disabled while I work on the functionality for it.

 ## Web browsers
 This web application currently works with all web browsers.